 Graduates of the CSF work in analytical, consulting, managerial and other business-related positions in companies and in the financial sector in the EU.
 In the past 5 years, the graduates have gained jobs in Berlin, Paris, Prague, Luxembourg, and Minneapolis.

-Charles University in Prague charges tuition fees for the studies (in school year 2020/21 are 3,000 euros per semester, payable at the start of each semester).
+Charles University in Prague charges tuition fees for the studies (in school year 2021/22 they are 3,000 euros per semester, payable at the start of each semester).
 Students can apply for a number of external scholarships to cover the tuition fees and living expenses.

 To complete the program, the students must (i) collect the prescribed number of ECTS credits, (ii) defend their Master’s Thesis and (iii) pass the final comprehensive examination.
 Students need to take mandatory courses and seminars at the Charles University in Prague and University of Strasbourg.
 In addition, the students should collect 20 credits from elective courses.